Hao-Laboratory/OAM-Ctrl/README.md

 For example,
 1.open the script named singleLongitudinalVortexTunable_FIG4a_d.m
-2.set the desired |Ez|^2 value in row 8
+2.set the radial polarization ratio value in row 8
 ```
 Iz_desired = 1;
 ```
 The pupil function is calculated and shown as follows
 ![image](https://github.com/Hao-Laboratory/OAM-Ctrl/blob/master/OAM-Ctrl/data/Pupil%20Function.png)

-## Deployment

-Add additional notes about how to deploy this on a live system

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Authors
+## Author

 * **Xin Liu** - *Initial work* - [LiuX2018](https://github.com/LiuX2018)

+## Note
+This version is just for demo.
+Please contact us if you want to request the latest version of this code.
+Email:LiuX2018@zju.edu.cn; haox@zju.edu.cn

 ## License